team-dante/Dante-Patient-React-Native/README.md

 * Display collected data in visual-appealing graphs
 * Patients can see the clock is ticking when they go inside a room.
-* The hospital staff can minimize the amount of external help they need to provide and rely mainly on the patients.
+* The hospital staff can minimize the amount of external help they need to provide for patients.
 * Paitents click as few buttons as possible.

 ### 2. Screen Archetypes